Sydney-Informatics-Hub/langchainlaw/README.md

 classifier.batch_send("cases/123456789abcdef0.json")
 ```

-Each batch request contains all prompts for one single case.
+One batch request is made for one single case.
+Each line in the JSONL for the request contains one group of questions provided in the prompts spreadsheet.

 ### check the status of a batch request for a single case